How to Take a Sahara Desert Tour in Morocco (The Right Way)Morocco

 Raving about the desert seems to be a pretty consistent reaction among people who have been there–I really can’t speak highly enough about being consumed by a very different kind of nature than most of us are used to, and I will forever nag anyone who is headed to Morocco to be sure to add a night in the desert (preferably by camel–you can go by 4-wheeler, by unless you have a physical limitation, I don’t recommend it) to their itinerary.

 … Which begs the question: how should you get out there?
-We did a multi-day Sahara Desert tour, but while you certainly need to hire a trekking company to head into the desert for the night, it is possible to get yourself to Merzouga (the “entrance point” to the desert) and find a company there, rather than signing your life away for multiple days.
+We did a multi-day Sahara Desert Tour in Morocco, but while you certainly need to hire a trekking company to head into the desert for the night, it is possible to get yourself to Merzouga (the “entrance point” to the desert) and find a company there, rather than signing your life away for multiple days.

 The right answer, I believe, depends fully on your travel style, experience, and expectations.

-Based on our experience, here are the pros and cons of using a multi-day tour to visit the Sahara Desert:
+Based on our experience, here are the pros and cons of using a multi-day tour to visit the Sahara Desert in Morocco.

 With a Sahara Desert tour, your transportation, trekking company, lodging, and normally some meals are taken care of in one (negotiated) price.
 There’s a much smaller chance of getting lost, and there are far, far fewer logistics to manage.